Claudette Peters: Early life

-Peters started singing in Church at the age of nine, and also sang in her schools’ choir.
+Peters started singing in Church at the age of nine.
+She also sang in her schools’ choir.
 She considers her years as a member of the Anglican Cathedral Youth Choir as her training ground and among her most rewarding experiences.
 Claudette started her career singing in hotels.
 After, debuting with "Ken Phoenix and Company" she moved on to be the lead female vocalist for several local bands including Dread & the Baldhead, High Intensity and Da Bhann.

 In 1996, Claudette captured the Miss Teenage Pageant title, a feature of Antigua's annual Carnival celebration.
 About a decade later, she was elevated by her country and the Queen of Antigua and Barbuda to the title of "Order of The Most Princely Heritage (OH)".

 Career

 Peters first made her mark on the regional and international Soca scene with her hit single "Something's Got A Hold On Me" with Da Bhann in 2002.
 After which she had a hit yearly for Antigua Carnival's soca competition.
 Peters eventually left 'Da Bhann' because she felt she could gain more recognition as a solo act.
-In 2005, Claudette became the first female artist to capture the "Antigua Soca Monarch" title with the song "All I Know" in which her vocals were compared against soca icon Destra Garcia by the public.
+In 2005, Claudette became the first female artist to capture the Antigua Soca Monarch title with the song "All I Know" in which her vocals were compared against soca icon Destra Garcia by the public.

 Claudette was named "The Best Female Artist" at the First Annual National Vibes Star Project Awards held in Antigua in 2005.
 She also captured the "Song of The Year" award at the event.
 Also in 2005, she was named "The Best Soca Artist" at the Twilight Soca Awards for the song All I Know.
-The following year she was nominated for the Best Female and Gospel Artist at the Second Annual National Vibes Star Project Awards.
-Later that year, with four International Soca Music Awards nominations, she won home the Best New Female Soca Artist trophy for her song "All I Know" at the International Soca Awards held in New York City.
+The following year, she was nominated for the Best Female and Gospel Artist at the Second Annual National Vibes Star Project Awards.
+Later that year, with four International Soca Music Awards nominations, she brought home the Best New Female Soca Artist trophy for her song "All I Know" at the International Soca Awards held in New York City.

-Claudette dominated the Soca Monarch competition after her "All I know" win in 2005.
+Claudette dominated the Soca Monarch competition after her "All I Know" win in 2005.
 Peters won the competition 2005–2008 until she voluntary decided not to enter the competition in 2009.